marcuscraske/build-tv/README.md

 # Raspberry Pi Build TV
-This repository hosts various service daemons, applications and utilities for a build TV, powered by a Raspberry Pi.
+This repository hosts various service daemons, applications and utilities for a build TV, powered by a Raspberry Pi 2.

 ## Modules